opensearch-project/documentation-website/_monitoring-plugins/alerting/api.md

 Introduced 1.0
 {: .label .label-purple }

-When you update a destination, you can use the `seq_no` and `primary_term` to update an existing destination.
-If these numbers don’t match the existing destination or the destination doesn’t exist, alerting throws an error.
+When updating a destination, you can optionally include `seq_no` and `primary_term` as URL parameters.
+If these numbers don't match the existing destination or the destination doesn't exist, the alerting plugin throws an error.
 OpenSearch increments the version number and the sequence number automatically (see the sample response).

 #### Request